cghlee/flac-tagger/README.md

 metadata tags.
 Currently supported tags are for the composer (also used for the "album artist" tag), artist(s), album name, year of recording, and genre.

-Tagged files will be automatically moved into a folder created in your `<home_path>/Music` directory.
+Tagged files will be automatically moved into a created folder in the pre-specified destination folder directory.